ukgovdatascience/govuk-tech-docs-sphinx-theme/src/govuk_tech_docs_sphinx_theme/README.md

 # `govuk_tech_docs_sphinx_theme` package

-All functions for this project, should be stored in this folder. **All tests should be stored in the `tests` folder**, which is one-level above this folder in the main project directory.
+All functions for this project, should be stored in this folder. **All tests should be stored in the `tests` folder**, which is two-level above this folder in the main project directory.

 Feel free to create/rename/delete these folders as required, as they will not be necessary for each and every project.